andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

 ## References & Inspirations

-It wouldn't be a blog post about Remix.run without referencing Kent C. Dodds website.
-Kent has created a very sophisticated Markdown pipeline himself.
+It wouldn't be a blog post about Remix.run without referencing Kent C. Dodds.
+Kent has created a very sophisticated Markdown pipeline for his website.
 Check out [the kentcdodds.com repository](https://github.com/kentcdodds/kentcdodds.com) on GitHub.

-It took me a long time to create a nice Markdown logic in [Particular.Cloud](https://particular.cloud/documentation/developers/v1).
+It took me a long time to create a nice Markdown logic on [Particular.Cloud](https://particular.cloud/documentation/developers/v1) and on my personal website.
 I am pretty happy with the current implementation, but I am still looking into way to improve it over time (especially the table of contents).
-I will update everything I find out about it on this blog post!
+I will try to keep this blog post up to date!